skippyr/flamerial/README.md

 <p align="center"><strong>Caption:</strong> a preview of the Flamerial palette.</p>

 ## ❡ Install
-All terminal ports are available at the `ports` directory.
+All available ports are at the `ports` directory.
 Access one you would like to apply the theme on, then read the `README.md` inside it for installation instructions.

 ## ❡ Help
 If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/flamerial/issues) or send an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.